che-incubator/chectl/README.md

   $ chectl workspace:inject

 OPTIONS
   -c, --container=container                Target container.
-If not specified, configuration files will be injected in all
+If not specified, configuration files will be injected in
-                                   containers of a Che Workspace pod
+                                           all containers of a Che Workspace pod

   -h, --help                               show CLI help

   -k, --kubeconfig                         Inject the local Kubernetes configuration

-  -n, --chenamespace=chenamespace  [default: che] Kubernetes namespace where Che workspace is running
+  -n, --chenamespace=chenamespace          [default: che] Kubernetes namespace where Che server is supposed to be
+                                           deployed

   -w, --workspace=workspace                Target workspace.
 Can be omitted if only one Workspace is running

-  --listr-renderer=listr-renderer  [default: default] Listr renderer.
-Can be 'default', 'silent' or 'verbose'
+  --listr-renderer=default|silent|verbose  [default: default] Listr renderer
 ```

 _See code: [src/commands/workspace/inject.ts](https://github.com/che-incubator/chectl/blob/v0.0.2/src/commands/workspace/inject.ts)_